circleci/circleci-docs/jekyll/_cci2/jira-plugin.md

 # Viewing Build and Deploy Statuses in Jira

-With CircleCI orbs it is also possible to display your build and deploy status in Jira.
+With CircleCI orbs it is also possible to display your build and deploy status in Jira Cloud.
 To do this, you will need to:

-1. Make sure you followed the steps above to connect Jira with CircleCI.
+1. Make sure you followed the steps above to connect Jira Cloud with CircleCI.
 1. Make sure that you are using version `2.1` at the top of your `.circleci/config.yml` file.
 1. If you do not already have pipelines enabled, go to **Project Settings -> Build Settings -> Advanced Settings** and enable them.
 1. To get an API token for build information retrieval, go to **Project Settings -> Permissions -> API Permissions** and create a token with **Scope: all**.
 Copy the token.